Playing With: River of Insanity

 - Zig Zagged: While Hiro is clearly out of his mind, his expedition fares well and without casualities, so his men follow him regardless.

-- Averted: The party is well-prepared for their journey, men are rested, they use purpusefully build boat and their leader Hiro is perfectly sane.
+- Averted: The party is well-prepared for their journey, have rested enough, they use a well-built boat and their leader Hiro is perfectly sane.
 Nothing goes wrong for the whole journey.

 - Enforced: ???